skoona/skn_utils/README.md

     into the input params key ':enable_serialization' set to true.
 It defaults to false for speed purposes

-## Operational Options
+### Operational Options
 --------------------------------

     :enable_serialization = false     -- [ true | false ], for speed, omits creation of attr_accessor
     :depth = :multi                   -- [ :single | :multi | :multi_with_arrays ]

-## Public Components
+### Public Components
 --------------------------------

     Inherit from NestedResultBase or instantiate an included example:
       SknUtils::GenericBean              # => Serializable, includes attr_accessors, and follows hash values only.
       SknUtils::PageControls             # => Serializable, includes attr_accessors, and follows hash values and arrays of hashes.
       SknUtils::ResultBean               # => Not Serializable, includes attr_accessors, and follows hash values only.
       SknUtils::ResultsBeanWithErrors    # => Same as ResultBean with addition of ActiveModel::Errors object.
     or Include AttributeHelpers            # => Add getter/setters, and hash notation access to instance vars of any object.

 ## Basic function includes:

-   - provides the hash or dot notation methods of accessing values from object created; i.e 'obj = ResultBean.new({value1: "some value", value2: {one: 1, two: "two"}}) 'x = obj.value1' or 'x = obj.value2.one'
+ - provides the hash or dot notation methods of accessing values from object created; i.e

+    'obj = ResultBean.new({value1: "some value", value2: {one: 1, two: "two"}})
+    'x = obj.value1' or 'x = obj.value2.one'
     'x = obj["value1"]'
     'x = obj[:value1]'

-   - enables serialization by avoiding the use of 'singleton_class' methods which breaks Serializers Serializer supports xml, json, hash, and standard Marshall'ing
+ - enables serialization by avoiding the use of 'singleton_class' methods which breaks Serializers:

+    Serializer supports xml, json, hash, and standard Marshall'ing

     person = PageControls.new({name: "Bob"})